 We were spending way to much time on getting ready everyday and driving in the car!

 If we think about it, any time we leave the house we have to “get ready”.
 And for a Brandon that could be 15 mins but for me it is at least 45min to an hour.
 Then we factor in our drive time from place to place which for us is 20 min to go anywhere since we live on top of a mountain.
-And if we lived in the city, it could take us 20 min to go 3 blocks, we have all ben there.
-So if we can consolidate that getting ready time and drive time by creatively scheduling our week then we have more unrestricted time and more quality free time!!
+And if we lived in the city, it could take us 20 min to go 3 blocks.
+We have all been there.
+So if we can consolidate that getting ready time and drive time by creatively scheduling our week, then we have more unrestricted time and more quality free time!!
 Happy Dance.

-• Or it is a gorgeous beautiful day with only a 10% chance of rain.
-We arrive on our location for an engagement shoot and so does our clients.
+- Or it is a gorgeous beautiful day with only a 10% chance of rain.
+We arrive on our location for an engagement shoot and so do our clients.
 The sky is clear and the weather looks perfect.
 We start shooting.
 Then 30 mins into our shoot a “pop up shower” forms right over us and it pours!
-Yes this has happened and it is never fun!!
+Yes, this has happened and it is never fun!!

-• Ok now lets throw personal life into the equation since we are talking about balance.
-So that same Tuesday we get a call from Brandon sister who lives an hour from us and she wants to have the whole family over for dinner that same Friday we have everything else going on.
+- Ok now lets throw personal life into the equation since we are talking about balance.
+So that same Tuesday we get a call from Brandon’s sister who lives an hour from us and she wants to have the whole family over for dinner that same Friday we have everything else going on.

 Can you feel the stress?
 So now what!

 I called our clients who wanted to elope to find out what time they had in mind.
-Their reply was, “We would love to do it earlier then later because we are planning on driving cross country right afterwords.
+Their reply was, “We would love to do it earlier than later because we are planning on driving cross country right afterwords.
 Say 11am?”.
 And I know as a photographer you are cringing at 11am because light is so harsh at that time.
 We get it.
-But this is were we as the photographers explain the beauty of natural light and when it is the most gorgeous.
-After we explained that sun rise lighting is so much more beautiful then mid afternoon light + how romantic it would be to get married at sun rise our couple was totally on board.
+But this is where we as the photographers explain the beauty of natural light and when it is the most gorgeous.
+After we explained that sunrise lighting is so much more beautiful than mid afternoon light + how romantic it would be to get married at sun rise our couple was totally on board.
 Not to mention in the winter sunrise is pretty late about 7:30am.
-So we booked their elopement for 7:45 at a gorgeous water fall.
+So we booked their elopement for 7:45am at a gorgeous water fall.